 FLC meetings provide a safe space for girls to discuss issues: healthy relationships, self esteem, empathy, integrity, anger management, abuse, sexuality, teen pregnancy, and career exploration.
 FLC has a curriculum organized around three units: Ignite, Education, Agitate.
 Reading and journal writing are integrated into all activities.
 The girls practice computer skills to post their thoughts on the club blog.
 Members must remain enrolled in high school and are eligible for FLC scholarships

 FLC girls gain confidence in their academic and individual abilities, inspiration from strong female role models and guest speakers, and guidance about career and academic options beyond traditional women's work in Caribbean society.
-Guest speakers have included a social worker, self-defense trainer, homeopathic practitioner and lawyer.
-Girls talk with their sisters.
-Girls grow into women and mothers.
-Skilled writers can express ideas.
-Empowered females will positively change Belizean society
+Students take entrepreneurship classes and can earn tuition credits through student-led kayak and bike tours of the island, or selling culinary herbs.
+Empowered females will positively change Belizean.